Syncing Events

 WHERE created_at > $LAST_SYNC_TIMESTAMP

-Events can be configured to sync from multiple queries to different tables.
-In order to add a new source at the bottom of the list of queries:
+Events can be configured to sync from multiple queries in different tables.
+In order to sync an additional event query, select the "Add another event source" button at the bottom of the query list:

-In order to pull in additional metadata associated with the event, simply include those columns in your select and they will be added as properties.
+In order to pull in additional metadata associated with the event, simply include those columns in your SELECT statement, and they will be added as event properties.

-For the above example query, the event properties pulled in will be:
+For the example query above, the following event properties will be synced:

 { "page": "...", "application": "..." }

-What if my properties are all already on one column?
+What if my properties are all in one column?

-If your event properties are already contained in a single nested or JSON column and you've selected it:
+If your event properties are contained in a single nested or JSON column, and you've selected it:

 SELECT